Inside: A resource guide to keeping up with Spanish over the summer, for all ages. Plus, find summer Spanish classes for Elementary students!

 I have many lists for students wanting to find song lists.
 Here are some quick Spotify lists that have school-friendly songs in Spanish as well.

 7. Watch Movies or Shows in Spanish

-Many shows and movies and are available with Spanish audio or subtitles (see how to change Netflix language settings).
-Watching TV or movies in Spanish is really challenging, and I definitely recommend watching with subtitles turned on!
+Many shows are available in Spanish (see how to change the language settings here).
+Watching TV or movies in Spanish is really challenging, and I definitely recommend watching with subtitles!
 Here are some authentic shows (originally written in Spanish) that teens can try:

 - Silvana sin lana (Netflix)